Ataao/CTF-Writeups/HeroCTFv3/Wu_ExtractMyBlocks.md

         t = r.recv().decode()
         r.sendline("A"*(offset))
         t = r.recv().decode()
+        #The block with has the 1st flag's byte
         block_sould_be = get_block(t)[2]

         """
-        Here i test every printable char and check if the block I get is equals to the "should_be_block".
+        Here I test every printable char and check if the block I get is equals to the "should_be_block".
         """
         for c in printable:
             r = remote("chall0.heroctf.fr",10000)